-This fact sheet was updated in December 2019.
+This fact sheet is no longer up-to-date.
 See the latest version here.

 The prescribing of antibiotics in outpatient health care facilities, such as primary care clinics and emergency rooms, represents a large proportion of antibiotic use in the United States.
 One study found that these settings accounted for over half of all dollars spent on antibiotics in the U.S. in 2015.1 Because of this contribution to overall antibiotic prescribing, any efforts to minimize the threat of antibiotic resistance and improve patient safety must focus on improving antibiotic use in outpatient facilities.

 One important aspect of outpatient antibiotic stewardship is understanding variations in antibiotic prescribing.
 For example, are patients in certain states prescribed antibiotics at a higher rate than those in other locations?
 What types of providers account for the largest amount of antibiotic prescribing among outpatients?
 This type of evaluation affords a better understanding of how antibiotics are prescribed in the U.S. and also allows for improved targeting of antibiotic stewardship efforts.

 The Centers for Disease Control and Prevention examined 2011-16 IQVIA Xponent data on outpatient prescribing of oral antibiotics in the U.S. Presented below are select results from this analysis, focusing on geographic variation in the rate of prescriptions and the types of providers ordering antibiotics in outpatient settings.2 Additional analysis, supported by The Pew Charitable Trusts, is available on the agency’s website.